2013 Maldivian presidential election: 2011–12 political crisis

 Political friction in the country escalated in December 2011, when an opposition alliance 'Madhanee Ithihaad' was formed, which included the parties that supported the President Mohamed Nasheed in his 2008 presidential race.
 On 23 December, the capital city was rocked by protests by the opposition against the President Mohamed Nasheed.
 Further events transpired leading to the arrest of Chief Justice Abdulla Mohamed from his house by the military.
 This arrest sparked violent protests near the Republic Square.
 After the government refused to disclose any information to the public, the protests started gaining momentum.
 Demands went up for an independent investigation into the Judge and to arrest him according to the constitution and for the president to stop using executive power over another institution.
 The protest extended for over 22 days in the Republic Square and on 6 February 2012, the Maldives Police Service declined to use force to control or disperse the protests and joined the protest for the release of Judge Abdulla Mohamed.
 President Nasheed resigned the following day.

 On 8 February 2012, the Maldivian Democratic Party announced for all its members across the country to go into streets in protests.
-President Mohamed Nasheed led the protests to Republic Square, announcing that he was forced to resign at gunpoint, and that the event was a coup d'etat orchestrated by Vice-President Mohammed Waheed Hassan, who was sworn in as the new president of Maldives on the same day in accordance with the law of the Maldives.
-An independent National Commission of Inquiry later ruled that there was no evidence for Nasheed's version of events, a finding supported by the US and the Commonwealth of Nations.
+President Mohamed Nasheed led the protests to Republic Square, announcing that he was forced to resign at gunpoint, and that the event was a coup d'état orchestrated by Vice-President Mohamed Waheed Hassan, who was sworn in as the new president of Maldives on the same day in accordance with the law of the Maldives.

 After Nasheed and his supporters continued to protest Waheed's removal from office, he agreed to call a snap election.
 In April 2012, Waheed set the election for July 2013, stating that no earlier election was constitutionally possible.
 However Nasheed, strongly opposed this idea instead arguing for a 2012 election to settle the disputed presidency.
 This date was later then pushed down to September 2013, to when the next presidential election would constitutionally be taking place.